Michigan Business Dispute Attorneys

 Typically billed hourly with a retainer.
 Ethics rules in most states limit contingency arrangements in these matters.

-Michigan business litigation is typically billed hourly against a retainer.
-Plaintiff-side commercial collections, certain fraud cases, and contract cases with strong fee-shifting can be handled on 33%–40% contingency or a hybrid fee.
-A good Michigan business litigator will walk you through fee structures and budgets upfront.
+Expect hourly billing against a retainer for most Michigan business litigation.
+That said, plaintiff-side commercial collections, certain fraud cases, and contract claims with strong fee-shifting language can run on 33%–40% contingency or a hybrid arrangement.
+Any good Michigan business litigator should put fee structures and a litigation budget in front of you before you sign.

 What Can Your Michigan Business Dispute Compensation Include?